R2xpdGNo/Reverse_TCP_Program/README.md

 pyautogui is used to take screenshot
 Pillow is used to read and save image bytes

+## upload/download
+upload and download any files between server and client

+'upload  LOCATION OF FILE'

+'download LOCATION  OF FILE'

+any file downloaded or uploaded will be downloaded/uploaded in the same directory of the client or server file

+**Setup**
+No additional setup required

 ## Contact
 Feel Free to email me with any questions:
 R2xpdGNo@proton.com